07 4128 4479

 Hervey Bay's whale watching boats are driven and guided by local experts.
 They have extensive knowledge of the area and the whales' habits, so you are almost guaranteed to see whales during your whale watch.
 The waters around K'gari (Fraser Island) and Hervey Bay are protected by the island's World Heritage listing, meaning the whales are safe from harm and harassment here.

-aerial view of a whale near K'gari
+aerial view of a whale swimming near the ocean surface near K'gari

 Whale Season and Migration Patterns In Australia

 The annual migration brings in a flood of Humpback and Minke whales, both of which migrate along the coast.
 Most tours are centered around Humpbacks, which are the larger and more interactive of the two species.
-About 7,000 Humpbacks will visit the waters around K'gari (Fraser Island )during the winter, giving you a great chance to see these stunning animals for yourself!
+About 7,000 Humpback Whales will visit the waters around K'gari (Fraser Island )during the winter, giving you a great chance to see these stunning animals for yourself!

-aerial view of mother and baby humpback
+aerial view of mother and baby humpback whale in australia

-Fun facts about Humpback Whales
+Fun Facts about Humpback Whales

 • Every whale has a unique pattern that can be used to easily identify it.
 Photographers and scientists can often tell which whale is which by the pattern on their tail flukes.